 Three thousand years ago the kingdom of the Hebrew speaking peoples reached it's height with the two successive kings, David and Solomon.
 But things drifted downhill from there.
 Solomon's kingdom split into two after he died – A northern kingdom called Israel and a southern kingdom called Judah.

 This is a period when not only are the Hebrew kingdoms declining but they are assailed on all sides by the greater powers – Egypt, Assyria, and Babylonia.
-Sometimes the little kingdom kept from being swallowed up by making alliances with one or the other big power but it didn't always work in their favor.
+Sometimes the little kingdom kept from being swallowed up by making alliances with one or the other big power but it didn't always work in their favour.

 All that was left was the tiny kingdom of Judah and the Assyrians came very close to conquering it.
 But they retreated before they could capture the Judean capital of Jerusalem.
-Then the Assyrian empire weakened and over a century the Babylonians become the dominant power.
+Then the Assyrian empire weakened, and over a century the Babylonians become the dominant power.

 Some Scholars believe that Deuteronomy was composed in the 8th Century BCE to address the threats to Israel's political and religious survival.
-It was brought from the northern kingdom to the southern kingdom where it was then hidden from King Manassah until the more sympathetic grandson, Josiah, came to the throne.
+It was brought from the northern kingdom to the southern kingdom where it was then hidden from King Manasseh until the more sympathetic grandson, Josiah, came to the throne.

 For this law (Torah) I enjoin on you today is not beyond your strength or beyond your reach....
 I call on heaven and earth to witness against you today: I set before you life and death, blessing or curse.
-Choose life, then, so that you and you're descendants may live.
+Choose life, then, so that you and your descendants may live.
 (Deut 30:11 – 14, 19)

 Deuteronomy was so influential and still is, because it gives an overarching meaning to history.
-It helped the Jews feel that Yaweh was a just God even when they were suffering.
+It helped the Jews feel that Yahweh was a just God even when they were suffering.
 But its essentially a formula.
 No matter what bad things happen it can always be explained as caused by the people's infidelity.
 It cannot be refuted.
 It's patently false, but that didn't prevent it from being very successful.
 Proof of that is the fact that Judaism is more than three thousand years old and still going strong.

 In contrast the scientific evidence of climate change and prediction of global warming can be refuted if the refuting evidence is strong enough.
 Science can always be improved and updated.